 6. With Google Sheets, your data is privately held in your drive.
 You can choose to restrict access to only yourself or share with anyone you want.

 7. You have maximum freedom with your data in Google Sheets.
-You make any changes you want.
-For example, adding/removing columns, rows, etc. You can also toggle with the source code as it is an open source.
+You can make any changes you want.
+For example, add or remove columns, rows, etc. You can also toggle with the source code as it is open source.

 Free Crypto Portfolio Tracker Templates for Google Sheets

 In addition, you can add various other functionalities to your Google Sheets crypto spreadsheet.
-Such as connecting your crypto wallet to your spreadsheet for cryptocurrency to keep track of your purchase records in real-time and adding an auto refresh formula, among other things.
+That includes connecting your crypto wallet to your spreadsheet to keep track of your purchase records in real-time, or adding an auto-refresh trigger using Google Apps Script so prices update on a custom schedule without you needing to reopen the sheet.

 Breaking it Down